 Local anesthetics have made it possible to perform many surgical procedures quickly, with less preparation and a shorter recovery time.
-General anesthesia and anesthesia that sedates you can cause side effects such as nausea, and a physician anesthesiologist must monitor you if you are administered these types of anesthesia — during the procedure and for a time afterward.
+General anesthesia and anesthesia that sedates you can cause side effects such as nausea, and an anesthesiologist must monitor you if you are administered these types of anesthesia — during the procedure and for a time afterward.
 However, with local anesthesia, side effects and complications are rare and usually minor.
 For example, you may experience some soreness where the medication was injected.
 In rare cases, you could have an allergic reaction to the anesthetic.

 With local anesthesia, side effects and complications are rare and usually minor.

 There are some procedures that can’t be performed without general anesthesia or sedation.
 Other procedures may require an anesthetic that numbs a larger part of the body, such as from the waist down.
 This is called regional anesthesia and is used for procedures such as a cesarean delivery, also called a C-section.